Mithgol/phido/README.md

 [![(Fidonet avatars)](https://img.shields.io/badge/Fidonet-avatars-57ab1e.svg?style=plastic)](https://github.com/Mithgol/node-fidonet-jam/blob/master/avatar.txt)
 [![(FGHI URL)](https://img.shields.io/badge/FGHI-URL-57ab1e.svg?style=plastic)](https://github.com/Mithgol/FGHI-URL)

-The application is currently in an early phase of its development and thus does not have even minimal feature completeness.
+The application is currently in an early phase of its development and thus does not have the desired level of feature completeness.

 However, it already supports the following features: